-Raffaele Gervasio (Bari 1910 - Rome 1994) is a composer of the twentieth century active in the multiple fields of pure and applied music.
+Raffaele Gervasio (Bari 1910 - Rome 1994) was a composer of the twentieth century active in multiple fields of pure and applied music.

 In 1967, at the request of Nino Rota, he accepted the Chair of Composition at the Piccinni Conservatory of Bari.
-Two years later, he took over the direction of the new Duni Conservatory of Matera, already a detached section of the Bari Conservatory, which became independent and in just a few years it was not only fully operational, but a point of reference in Italy for its active teaching.
+Two years later, he took over the direction of the new Duni Conservatory of Matera, which was a detached section of the Bari Conservatory, that in just a few years became independent, fully operational, and also a point of reference in Italy for its teaching.
 A series of original works and re-elaborations specifically written for the young students of the Conservatory of Matera are from this period.

 In 1978 he was elected Academician of Santa Cecilia.

-Once the directing and teaching activity was completed, he dedicated himself exclusively to music.
-During this period a number of works, both chamber and orchestral, were composed: Invenzioni di aprile (1980) for viola, flute and guitar, Il filo rosso (1981) for wind quintet, Movimenti perpetui (1982) for orchestra, performed in Santa Cecilia, Ouverture inaugurale (1983) for organ and orchestra, commissioned by the Province of Bari, Doppio concerto (1984) for violin, guitar and strings, Quintetto secondo (1984) for wind and piano, in the repertoire of the Ensemble Galzio, Composizione orchestrale (1986) commissioned by the Academy of Santa Cecilia, Matera interviene (1988) for acting voice, choir and orchestra, Un’orchestra e tre recitanti per Giulietta e Romeo (1993), Triplo concerto “degli oleandri“ (1993) for flute, guitar, viola, strings and percussions, Capitoli (1994) for clarinet in Bb, piano and cello and Variazioni sulla preghiera del Mosè di Rossini (1994) for trumpet and organ.
+Once he had completed his directing and teaching activities, he dedicated himself exclusively to music.
+During this period he composed a number of both chamber and orchestral works: Invenzioni di aprile (1980) for viola, flute and guitar; Il filo rosso (1981) for wind quintet; Movimenti perpetui (1982) for orchestra, performed in Santa Cecilia, Ouverture inaugurale (1983) for organ and orchestra, commissioned by the Province of Bari; Doppio concerto (1984) for violin, guitar and strings; Quintetto secondo (1984) for wind and piano, in the repertoire of the Ensemble Galzio; Composizione orchestrale (1986) commissioned by the Academy of Santa Cecilia; Matera interviene (1988) for acting voice, choir and orchestra; Un’orchestra e tre recitanti per Giulietta e Romeo (1993); Triplo concerto “degli oleandri“ (1993) for flute, guitar, viola, strings and percussions; Capitoli (1994) for clarinet in Bb, piano and cello and Variazioni sulla preghiera del Mosè di Rossini (1994) for trumpet and organ.